stracquadaniolab/pygna/docs/analysis.rst

 Test topology total degree
 **************************

-    Performs the analysis of total degree of the network.
+`test-topology-total-degree` performs the analysis of total degree of the network.
 It computes a p-value for the ratio of total degree of the geneset being bigger than the one expected by chance for a geneset of the same size.

 .. code-block:: text